chrisguest75/devcontainer_examples/README.md

 * Sharing credentials https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container
 * docker caching - to speed up build
 * build a custom powershell jupyter build container
+* Configure different users.

+NOTES:

-NOTE: Currently `vscode` does not support the nested indirect devcontainers.
+* Currently `vscode` does not support the nested indirect devcontainers.
 Follow example [01_bash_container/README.md](./01_bash_container/README.md) using the cli to build start and attach.
 Or use the `./startdevcontainer.sh` script.
+* If you don't map the `.git` folder then you can't use codespaces to change and commit.

 ## Getting started